DinoBansigan/dinobansigan/input/posts/checking-custom-domain-name-ip-address.md

   - Ping
   - Windows
 ---
+*Update 12/27/2018: The ping command is also available on a MacOS terminal.*

 I finally have my own custom domain and this site is now on "dinobansigan.com" as opposed to "dinobansigan.github.io".
 I initially had trouble getting the site up and running on my custom domain.
 I [learned](https://help.github.com/articles/setting-up-an-apex-domain/) that you need to add A records to make a custom domain work with Github pages.
 So I did that but I still couldn't get to the site.